Australia to launch forced evacuations due to fires | DW | 02.01.2020

 Navy ship reaches beach evacuees

-Wildfires have been raging across Australia for months, killing at least 17 people according to a death toll provided by the AP news agency.
+Wildfires have been raging across Australia for months, killing at least 17 people.
 On Thursday, Victoria Premier Daniel Andrews said there were "significant fears" for another 17 people who remain missing after devastating fires in his state.

 Read more: Australia: Fires worsen and reach Melbourne suburbs